Jennifer M. Pryor, MA, MS, LALFA

 - BS in Psychology, Hollins University

-Jennifer Pryor is the program director and the director for community education for the Department of Gerontology.
-She also is the co-director for the NAB-accredited assisted living administration specialty area where she is an instructor, advisor, and supervisor to students who are in pursuit of their license as an assisted living administrator.
-Jennifer holds a valid Virginia License in Assisted Living Administration.
+Jennifer Pryor is the graduate program director for the Department of Gerontology at Virginia Commonwealth University.
+She also serves as the co-director for the NAB-accredited assisted living administration specialty area within the Master of Science in Gerontology program where she is an instructor, advisor, and supervisor to students who are in pursuit of their license as an assisted living administrator.
+At the undergraduate level, Jennifer serves as the Director of Service Learning for the Bachelor of Science in Health Services program in the College of Health Professions where she also teaches and works with students to develop their skills in healthcare management.
+Finally, at the national level, Jennifer serves as the Vice Chair of the Education Committee with the National Association of Long Term Care Administrator Boards (NAB).
+To support her work in all of these roles, Jennifer maintains a valid Virginia License in Assisted Living Administration.